 Code42’s Incydr solution is an incredibly helpful tool to have in the toolkit.
-I’m proud of how my company is innovating to help fill a critical need in data security, particularly around protecting data from insider threats.
+I’m proud of how my company is innovating to help fill a critical need in data security, particularly around protecting data from Insider Risk.
 But as any savvy security professional knows, there’s no one silver bullet to address all of an organization’s data security needs.
 For this, I rely on different products to protect Code42’s data from an ever-present array of threats.

 One of the key solutions we use at Code42 is CrowdStrike’s Falcon, the fastest-growing endpoint detection and response solution on the market.
 Some of the things I love about CrowdStrike are its high-fidelity rate and its low rate of false positives; how it has a lot of searchable, granular event data; and its Falcon OverWatch service, which provides a “second set of eyes” to alert us to unusual activity in our environment.

 CrowdStrike and Code42 work shoulder-to-shoulder to protect our data.
-Falcon protects our organizations from external threats such as malware, while Incydr accelerates our detection of and response to insider threats, like departing employees taking company IP.
+Falcon protects our organizations from external threats such as malware, while Incydr accelerates our detection of and response to Insider Risk, like departing employees taking company IP.

 As you can tell, I’m a huge advocate for CrowdStrike, which made it particularly cool to meet with Tim Briggs, CrowdStrike’s director of incident response and eDiscovery investigations, at our Evolution19 conference in Denver.
 I learned a lot from Tim, and even got a few tips from the trenches about how he uses Code42 and CrowdStrike in their environment.
 For example, Tim shared a story about a recent incident when their security team received an alert from Falcon that was related to torrent activity in their system.
 Torrent activity could be extremely malicious, in that an employee may be exfiltrating valuable IP, or it could simply mean an employee was misusing company assets.